 In recent years, attempts have been made to develop and beautify the city, plagued by neglect, financial problems, and a negative public image.
 New shopping malls and public parks have been built, and a municipal museum opened in 2001.

 A 2013 Israeli police report documented that the Central District ranks fourth among Israel’s seven districts concerning drug-related arrests.
 Today, five prisons are located in Ramla, including the maximum-security Ayalon Prison and Israel’s only women’s prison called Neve Tirza.

 What Does Ramla Mean?

-When most Israeli hear Ramla, their first thought is not about archeological findings or touristic attractions in the city.
+When most Israeli hear Ramla, their first thought is not about archeological findings or tourist attractions in the city.
 Instead, they think about crime in the city.
-And that because whenever you hear about Ramle in the news, it is usually about an additional offense.
-It is not only a biased feeling, but it is supported by data.
-For example, this 2014 study checked crime rate in 230 cities across Israel, and Ramla was in the third place.
-And according to different sources (like this one), it is mostly drug-related crimes.
-Some even call Ramle and Lod as the drug capitals.
+Because whenever you hear about Ramla in the news, it is usually about an additional offense.
+It is not only a biased feeling, but data support it.
+For example, this 2014 study checked the crime rate in 230 cities across Israel, and Ramla was in third place.
+And according to different sources (like this one), it is primarily drug-related crimes.
+Some even call Ramle and Lod the drug capitals.

-This unfavorable image probably hurts tourism.
+This negative image hurts tourism.
 But it can also be beneficial.
-You will see and encounter real people, and not something that was polished for visitors.
-Moreover, most offenses are performed by offenders against other criminals, and not aimed at the tourists.
+You will see and encounter real people, and not something polished for visitors.
+Moreover, most offenses are performed by offenders against other criminals and are not aimed at tourists.
 And we walked alone around the city for several hours, and I felt perfectly safe.

 Ramla World City Festival